Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Numerical experiments

 Timetabled trip data, including start and end locations and times ($T^\alpha_i, T^\beta_i$), is sourced from the publicly available General Transit Feed Specification (GTFS) feeds \citep{GTFS}.
 The baseline instance consists of 25,999 daily scheduled trips connecting 1,565 terminal stops.
 To estimate deadhead movements between terminal stops and garages, we calculate Euclidean distances and assume a constant non-revenue speed of 20 mph.

 Since the public data does not explicitly link trips to specific home garages, we employed a spatial assignment heuristic to distribute the workload.
 For each trip, we calculated the Euclidean midpoint between the start and end coordinates and assigned the trip to the nearest garage belonging to the respective agency.
 To ensure operational realism, assignments were balanced to maintain approximately equal trip counts across facilities within each agency.
 This process resulted in an average assignment of 2,650 trips to each CTA garage and 730 trips to each Pace garage.
 The planning horizon ($\overline{T}$) is set to 24 hours.
 For the exact model formulation, time is discretized into 5-minute intervals ($T^\Delta$).
 To ensure operational feasibility, we impose specific compatibility constraints for trip pairing: the maximum allowable layover time ($L$) is limited to 30 minutes, the maximum acceptable gap between trips ($G$) is set to 6 hours, and the minimum required dwell time at a station ($W$) is fixed at 30 minutes.

-The charging network topology is derived from prior strategic planning studies \citep{bazarnovi2024problem}. \cref{charger_layout} in \ref{app:supplemental} illustrates the spatial distribution of charging facilities, distinguishing between garage-based chargers and on-route (opportunity) chargers.
+The charging network topology is derived from prior strategic planning studies \citep{bazarnovi2024problem}. \ref{app:charger_network_layout} illustrates the spatial distribution of charging facilities, distinguishing between garage-based chargers and on-route (opportunity) chargers.
 The number of plugs ($Z_c$) and the power output ($R_c$) at each location are fixed inputs for the operational problem, and all chargers in the baseline are assumed to be fast chargers.
 BEB parameters are standardized to reflect current market technology.
 We assume a battery capacity of 440 kWh with a usable SoC window between 20\% ($\underline{B}$) and 80\% ($\overline{B}$) to mitigate degradation and account for weather-related variances.
 Buses begin the operational day with an initial charge ($B^\iota$) of 72\%.